ArthurSegato/portfolio-frontend/content/projects/shelter-vr.md

 ::title-primary{:date="date" :title="title"}
 ::

-::media-image{path="/img/sheltervr.jpg" alt="Screenshot of Sheltervr website showcasing a concrete wall with graffiti-style instructions on how to join their underground vr raves."}
+::media-image{:path="image" alt="Screenshot of Sheltervr website showcasing a concrete wall with graffiti-style instructions on how to join their underground vr raves."}
 SEEK.
 SHELTER.
 NOW.
 ::